How innovation helped save Detroit

 Private funding has also been integral, says Pamela Lewis, director of the New Economy Initiative in Detroit.

-Launched in 2007, the philanthropy has given more than $150 million in grants to nearly 1,600 ventures in the Detroit metro area.
-It's also provided technical support to 5,000 neighborhood-based businesses, enabling these ventures to create more than 6,600 jobs.
+Launched in 2007, the philanthropy has given more than $115 million in grants to dozens of nonprofits, business accelerators, and entrepreneurial training programs that have helped launch and grow nearly 1,600 ventures in the Detroit metro area.
+Those organizations and programs also provided technical support to 5,000 neighborhood-based businesses, enabling these ventures to create more than 6,600 jobs.

 "For decades there's been a healthy and painful reliance on just one sector [in Detroit]," says Lewis.
 "We thought it would be useful to take our grant dollars and reinvigorate a diverse entrepreneurial culture so that anyone with a great idea could create a business.
 This way we are better prepared for the new economy by embracing newer industries."